todordev/ITPMeta/README.md

-ITPMeta Lite for Joomla!
+ITPMeta Pro for Joomla!
 ==========================
-( Version 3.8 )
+( Version 3.9 )
 - - -

 It is a Joomla! extension that puts meta tags into the site code.
 The component provides a list with predefined and popular meta tags.
 There are Open Graph, Facebook, Google, Twitter Card and other semantic tags.